Hugh II of Cyprus: Regencies

 King Hugh's mother, Queen Plaisance, died in September 1261.
 His closest relative and heir presumptive was his only surviving aunt, Isabella.
 Her son, Hugh of Antioch, succeeded Plaisance as regent of Cyprus, while Isabella claimed the bailliage of Jerusalem.
 Because she failed to bring Hugh II before the High Court of Jerusalem when laying claim to the bailliage, Isabella's powers were restricted and the High Court refused to do homage and fealty to her.
 After Isabella's death in 1264, the bailliage was claimed by Hugh of Antioch and another cousin of Hugh II, Hugh of Brienne, whose mother, Maria, was the elder sister of King Henry and Isabella.
 Hugh of Antioch obtained the office on the basis of being the elder of Hugh II's cousins and the son of the previous bailli.

-Thomas Aquinas, the most famed Christian philosopher of the 13th century, wrote the tractate De regno, ad regem Cypri in 1265-66 and addressed it to King Hugh II.
+The philosopher Thomas Aquinas wrote the tractate De regno, ad regem Cypri in 1265–1266 and addressed it to King Hugh II.
 (Note: Stephen of Lusignan wrote that the intended recipient of De regno was Hugh II's successor, Hugh of Antioch (Hugh III).
 Modern historians consider Hugh II the likelier candidate because the book's author was a subject of King Charles I of Sicily, a rival of Hugh III; it was never completed, which may be explained by the early death of the intended recipient; and the exhortative tone was not suited to addressing an adult.)
 Thomas was a proponent of absolute monarchy and may have hoped to influence the young king at a time when his cousin and regent, Hugh of Antioch, was struggling to control the barons of Cyprus.
 The book was never finished probably because of the early death of Hugh II.